-Monastery of Varlaam | Meteora | Unesco World Heritage Monument
+Monastery of Varlaam | Meteora | A Top Unesco World Heritage Monument

-It is a mens' monastery on the top of a steep rock, one of the six still operating in the area of Meteora, which were nominated as UNESCO World Heritage Monuments in 1988.
+Moni Varlaam is a mens' monastery on the top of a steep rock, one of the six still operating in the area of Meteora, which were nominated as UNESCO World Heritage Monuments in 1988.

 In 1518, the chapel of the Three Hierarchs, which had been built by Varlaam, was renovated, while in 1536 the tower of brizonion was built.
-The monastery's katholikon was built in 1541.
+The katholikon of the Varlaam Monastery Meteora was built in 1541.